 If you’re unsure about fixtures and fittings, it’s worth asking a colleague at your local Halfords to double-check which mechanism works best with your roof bars.

 How much is a quality roof box?

 When it comes to cost, the decision process boils down to a few factors.
 Firstly, how often will you use it?
 And secondly, will you store it with care?
 As you’ll expect, the more expensive roof boxes should in theory be more durable and capable of being used on a frequent basis.
 Whereas a more budget-friendly version might be sufficient enough if you plan to use it sporadically and look after it.

-The price of a roof box depends on the quality, warranty, ease of use and the material it consists of – not the size.
-For example, you can pick up a top 580 litre Exodus Black Roof Box for £419.00, but the 320 litre Thule Dynamic 800 costs around £639.95.
-The more expensive roof boxes can cost anywhere between £600-£1,000, whereas a more budget-friendly 400-470 litre one is usually priced between £250-£380.
+The price of a roof box depends on the quality, warranty, ease of use and material it consists of – not necessarily the size.
+More premium roof boxes can cost anywhere between £600-£1,000, whereas a more budget-friendly 400-470 litre one is usually priced between £200-£400.

 We hope this article has helped you to identify the perfect roof box for you!
 Head over to Halfords.com to explore our full roof box range, along with our roof bars and bike racks.

 We can also help you with roof box, roof bars and bike rack fitting – you can find out more here.